nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

 - `add t/contact i/S1234567L n/Rihanna p/80008000 e/rihanna@gmail.com a/COM1 tg/primary tg/mother` adds an emergency
-  contact to patient with NRIC, S1234567L.
+  contact Rihanna to the patient with NRIC, S1234567L.

 Below is the list of parameters that can be used with the `add t/contact` command.